Luming-L/Project/ZGWAS.md

 ## Data Format
 - text PLINK data
-`.ped` - pedigree, sex, phenotype and genotypes of all individuals, text `.map` - the physical position of the SNPs, text
+`.ped` - pedigree, sex, phenotype and genotypes of all individuals, text `.map` - physical positions of SNPs, text
 - binary PLINK data
 `.bed` - individual identifiers and their genotypes, binary `.fam` - half of `.ped`, pedigree, sex, phenotype of all individuals, text